Hacklogic12/Web-Security-In-progress/Web-Issues/Issue-62.md

 ```
 2. **Example/Exploitation**
 ```
-*Guess the sensitive parameter field and can use in add user or edit user functionality.
+- Guess the sensitive parameter field and can use in add user or edit user functionality.
+- Guess an idea of internal variables used in object using API Docs or other.
+- E.g. There is parameter "isAdmin" to know about user.
+Take the advantage of this variable and add it into **adduser** and **password update**.
+Make the user as admin
 ```
 3. **Mitigation**